 - Reduce or eliminate caffeine and nicotine (stimulants) and alcohol (depressant), particularly close to bedtime.

 - Create a ‘worry book’ to keep beside the bed, to write down concerns if your mind is racing as you try to settle down for sleep or awake with anxious thoughts.

 - If you can’t sleep, go to another room to do something relaxing.

 - Exercise regularly, but not vigorously near bedtime.

 - Create a relaxing bedtime ritual – a calming book, bath, meditation, or gentle yoga.

 What’s worked for you?
 My latest approach has been to create a relaxing bedtime ritual, since my problem tends to be not going to bed early enough.
 How about for you?
-What’s worked?
-Where do you struggle?
+What’s your struggle?
 Comment below, or join my free Facebook group, where we can have a conversation.